Apfailsine/HangboardBuddy/README.md

 ### Assembly
 - Use a 3D-printed case (PLA).
 STL files are available in the `stls` folder.
-- tbf the Assembly was a pain in the ass because I decided to do maximum space optimization, so feel free to design a bigger case
+- tbf the Assembly was a pain in the ass because I decided to do maximum space optimization, but the wires are all over the place, so feel free to design a bigger case
 <img src="./assets/ass.jpg" width="600">

 ---